m1ckey/youtube-playlist-backup/README.md

 # YouTube Playlist Backup

-This Python script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to store all changes of a YouTube playlist in git.
+This Python script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to track all changes of a YouTube playlist in git.
 The main purpose is that you know which videos are affected if they become _unavailable_.

 Optionally, it can download the audio media.
 These files are for obvious reasons not tracked in git.